P7h/Spark-MLlib-Twitter-Sentiment-Analysis/README.md

 ## TODO
-* TBD
 * Visualization could be completely scrapped for something better and UX needs a lot of uplifting.
-* Use Spark wrapper for [Stanford CoreNLP](https://spark-packages.org/package/databricks/spark-corenlp "» Spark Packages official website") and reduce the boilerplate code further.
+* Use Spark package / wrapper for [Stanford CoreNLP](https://spark-packages.org/package/databricks/spark-corenlp "» Spark Packages official website") and reduce the boilerplate code further.
+* Current prediction accuracy is ~80%.
+Prediction accuracy needs to be rethinked about and probably a better dataset should be used for creating the model.
+* Update the project to Spark v2.0.
+	* Push out RDDs; hello DataFrames and Datasets!
+	* And also use `org.apache.spark.ml` package.
+	* Also gain massive time due to many changes in the recent release of Apache Spark v2.0.
 * Add or update comments in the code where necessary.
-* Update the project to Spark v2.0.
-	* Push out RDDs and use `org.apache.spark.ml` package; hello DataFrames and Datasets!
-* Update the project to Spark v2.0.
+* Also processing and predicting non-English tweets too could be taken up in future.

 ## Expert mode execution steps
 This is a very quick recap / summary of the steps required for execution of this code.<br>